postgrespro/pg_probackup/Documentation.md

 - Delete backups
 - Viewing Backup Information

-To view the list of existing backups, run the command:
+To view the list of existing backups for every instance, run the command:

-    pg_probackup show -B backupdir
+    pg_probackup show -B backup_dir

 pg_probackup displays the list of all the available backups.
 For example: